 You might think life at Miriam's House would be depressing.
 You might think Washington, D.C.'s homeless women with AIDS would have little hope, little to live for.
 Once you'd learned that most of our residents were recovering addicts and many had mental illness diagnoses, you'd imagine a dull, sad place.
 You'd guess that a small nonprofit with a tight budget would be unable to muster the resources needed to lacquer bright season cheer over such lives.
 You'd be wrong.

-LITERARY JOURNALS Coming in Spring/Summer 2018 "What She Doesn't Say" The Tishman Review - AND - "Requiem for the Fall" River Teeth *** "How to Build a Bonfire" June 2017 - in The Los Angeles Review read the essay HERE ** "If Memory" June 2017 - in Lunch Ticket read the essay HERE ** "Prophetess" Jenny Magazine read the essayHERE / Also, read an interview on Jenny's blog HERE ** "Lessons in a Chitlin" Featured Essay in bioStories, March 2015
+"What She Doesn't Say" August 2018 - The Tishman Review *** "Requiem for the Fall" Spring/Summer 2018 - River Teeth *** "How to Build a Bonfire" June 2017 - in The Los Angeles Review read the essay HERE *** "If Memory" June 2017 - in Lunch Ticket read the essay HERE ** "Prophetess" Spring 2015 - Jenny Magazine read the essayHERE ** "Lessons in a Chitlin" March 2015 - bioStories, Featured Essay

 "Pain's Lessons Are Life Lessons" December 2014 Chronicle for the American Chronic Pain Association read the essayhere